zomasec/colorizer/README.md

 # Colorizer v1.0.0

-Colorizer is a Go package that provides utilities for colorizing text output in terminals using ANSI colors.
+Colorizer is a Go package that provides utilities for colorizing text output in terminals using ANSI colors, Developed by Hazem El-Sayed (ZomaSec).

 ## Installation